command - run a program¶

 The following options are available:

---query, silences the output and prints nothing, setting only the exit status.
-Implies
+Silence output and print nothing, setting only exit status.
+Implies --search.
+For compatibility, this is also --quiet (deprecated).

---searchreturns the name of the external command that would be executed, or nothing if no file with the specified name could be found in the
+Prints the external command that would be executed, or prints nothing if no file with the specified name could be found in

-command treats every argument as a separate command to look up and sets the exit status to 0 if any of the specified commands were found, or 1 if no commands could be found.
-Additionally passing a
+command treats every argument as a separate command to look up and sets the exit status to 0 if any of the specified commands were found, or 127 if no commands could be found. --quiet used with -v prevents commands being printed, like

 ls program, even if an

-command -s ls returns the path to the
+command -s ls prints the path to the

 command -q git; and command git log runs